-The sixth feature (and first since 1996’s “Fly Away Home”) directed by Carroll Ballard reps a superior all-ages adventure pic made by a filmmaker who knows more than a thing or two about the genre.
-Confidently blending the elements that have traditionally served Ballard well -- kids, animals and epic landscapes -- this intelligent, beautifully made production is a welcome reprieve from such crass (if successful) family pics as “Are We There Yet?” and “The Pacifier.”
+The sixth feature (and first since 1996’s “Fly Away Home”) directed by Carroll Ballard, “Duma” reps a superior all-ages adventure pic made by a filmmaker who knows more than a thing or two about the genre.
+Confidently blending the elements that have traditionally served Ballard well — kids, animals and epic landscapes — this intelligent, beautifully made production is a welcome reprieve from such crass (if successful) family pics as “Are We There Yet?” and “The Pacifier.”
 Perhaps for that very reason, Warner Bros. is approaching pic’s release with kid gloves, giving “Duma” a three-city “test” run (in Sacramento, Phoenix and San Antonio) that began April 22 and booking several fest appearances, but otherwise remaining uncommitted as to pic’s future.